loveencounterflow/cxltx-styles/README.md

 \paHide
 ````

-respectively to show or hide the boxes and the struts that are used by PA and `textpos` to produce the
-output.
-In case you want to muck with their default appearances, refer to the
+respectively to show or hide the boxes and the struts that are used by PA.
+In case you want to muck with
+their default appearances (a box with slender, almost elegant outlines, whose creamy orange tint contrasts
+gleefully with the sober marina blue of the rather sturdy struts that adorn each typeset line), refer to the
 [source](https://github.com/loveencounterflow/cxltx-styles/blob/master/cxltx-styles-position-absolute.sty).
+Use `\paShow` and `\usepackage[top-left]{pagegrid}` to debug your PA-powered document today!
+Experience the
+Beauty of Simplicity!
+Never look back to those inferior and clumsy methods of days gone by!

+Enough of that.

 <!-- =================================================================================================== -->